kevbrick/prdm9_TS/README.md

 Get help:
 `infer_PRDM9_template_switches --h`

-With a FASTA file: This will look for all possible parent:child relationships between sequences in the FASTA file.
+With a FASTA file: <br/>
+This will look for all possible parent:child relationships between sequences in the FASTA file. <br/>
 `infer_PRDM9_template_switches --f <<FASTA file>>`

-For select child alleles: This will look for all possible parent:child relationships involving PRDM9-N as the child allele (all allele combinations will be explored).
+For select child alleles: <br/>
+This will look for all possible parent:child relationships involving PRDM9-N as the child allele (all allele combinations will be explored).<br/>
 `infer_PRDM9_template_switches --f <<FASTA file>> --c N`

-For select parental & child alleles: This will look for all possible parent:child relationships involving PRDM9-N as the child allele anw with PRDM9-A and PRDM9-C as potential parental alleles.
+For select parental & child alleles: <br/>
+This will look for all possible parent:child relationships involving PRDM9-N as the child allele anw with PRDM9-A and PRDM9-C as potential parental alleles.<br/>
 `infer_PRDM9_template_switches --f <<FASTA file>> --c N --p A,C`